shashwatkansal/londonhubiii/README.md

 ## ✨ Why This Template?

-This template was created by **London Hub III** to help Global Shapers hubs worldwide launch professional websites quickly and easily.
+This template was created by **London Hub III (Shashwat Kansal)** to help Global Shapers hubs worldwide launch professional websites quickly and easily.
 Instead of building from scratch, focus on what matters most: **your content and community**.

 ### 🎯 Perfect For
 - **New hubs** launching their first website